PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 sequentially, commit, and push only; do not create, reopen, or update a pull request.

+## Pre-add/mean/attention parent result propagation implementation checkpoint

+`run_preadd_mean_attention_recovery()` and its lowerer helper now return the existing seven-slot tuple.
+The first direct call retains `_layout_pass_set_2_preadd_mean_attention_results`; the later call retains `_layout_opt_preadd_mean_attention_results`.
+Both remain unconsumed and observation-only, and the nested mean-attention tuple remains intact.

+The first implementation gate exposed one stale architecture contract that required the helper and both direct calls to remain raw expressions (`355 passed, 1 failed`).
+It now requires the helper return plus the two explicit targets.
+This was a characterization adjustment, not a production regression.

+Implementation validation completed sequentially under `uv`:

+- pre-add parent and nested mean-attention, layout recovery, channel-shuffle, SA/PA, both retained boundary pairs, architecture, and pass-efficiency
+  coverage: `356 passed in 20.18s`
+- branch-changed broad suite: `1591 passed in 29.45s`
+- targeted Ruff, Python bytecode compilation, and whitespace validation: passed

+The implementation adds only transparent returns and two assignments.
+It adds no child, summary, guard, context/order change, dependency, public API change, or TensorFlow import path.
+These checks do not claim a model-corpus run.

+At resume, audit `_run_layout_recovery_prefix_pass_sequence()` immediately before `_layout_pass_set_2_preadd_mean_attention_results` and inventory every other direct or nested occurrence before changing its runner/helper result policy.
+Commit and push only; do not create, reopen, or update a pull request.

 ## Singleton/Reshape result characterization checkpoint

 `run_singleton_reshape()` selects seven to ten ordered child runners from the